 - 3 different types of cheese:

 - Hard cheese like Parmesan or cheddar

 - Crumbly cheese like feta or cotija

 - Soft cheese like cottage cheese or ricotta

 - Single serving cups

 - Tasting Worksheet

 - Blank piece of paper or the other side of the Tasting Worksheet if blank

 - Nutrition Primer

 - Tasting Activity Tips

 Preparation:

 - Prepare the ingredients or samples ahead of time or during the video portion of the lesson, if possible.
 Refrigerate until ready to serve. - Prepare small samples for each student.
-Label each sample for younger students and identify each sample prior to tasting.

 Test Students' Cheese IQ: